Vozzie/prestobin/README.md

 ###Steps to use

-* Include prestoapi.h in your Pelle's c project.
+* Include prestoapi.h in your project.
 * Use the functions in prestoapi.h to access your resources.
-* Build a .bin file from your resources with prestobin.exe (or on linux with prestobin)
 * Add the offsets to a header file.
+See _note_
+* Call INIT_RESOURCE() once in your project, before calling any of the resource functions.
+Best in main.
+* Build a .bin file from your resources with prestobin.exe (or on linux with prestobin) `prestobin sample.rc sample.h`
+* Build an object file from the .bin file with objcopy.
+See [makefile](https://github.com/Vozzie/prestobin/blob/master/makefile)

 ######Note: See Resources(1) for info on how to obtain the names for `_binary_res_prestobin_rc_bin_start` and `_binary_res_prestobin_rc_bin_end` because these depend on your filename and/or objcopy version.

 ```C